spamlab-iee/os/docs/tutorial.rst

 You can also open multiple data files of the same type.
-Download both ``normal_faults.xlsx`` and ``qplot.txt`` from the example data and open them using the import planes action.
-Disable the Tocher item and plot the new data:
+Download both ``normal_faults.xlsx`` and ``qplot.txt`` from the example data and open them using the import plane data (DD) action.
+Disable the Tocher item and plot the new
+data:

 .. image:: images/os_tocher_faults_qplot.png